groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.2.6 =
+* ADDED *Advanced Custom Meta Fields* to list of supported downloads via the extension upgrader.
+* FIXED `get_contactdata` not returning false if contact does not exist.

 = 2.2.5 =
 * ADDED additional arguments to filters in the email class
 * TWEAKED display style for meta replacement codes